Red Dead Redemption 2's Arthur Morgan actor has to be the one to tell fans that they didn't get the 'good' ending - because there isn't one

 Later in the video, Clark does go over the quieter moments towards the end of Arthur's story that show that it's not all bad.
 He says the scene with Sister Calderón, for example, is a rare example of vulnerability within the Western genre and also shows that Arthur contains multitudes.
 And when it comes to Morgan's final scene, Clark says that he's able to find "peace in his last few moments."
 That's an important character detail, but it's also, Clark says, about giving "the player some solace" at the end of a story that's pretty unambiguously unhappy for its main character.

-Clark goes into a lot of detail about his time on Red Dead Redemption 2 during the video, including revealing the aspect of the recording process that he found most difficult
+Clark goes into a lot of detail about his time on Red Dead Redemption 2 during the video, including revealing the aspect of the recording process that he found most difficult.

-I'm GamesRadar's news editor, working with the team to deliver breaking news from across the industry.
+I'm GamesRadar's Managing Editor for news, shaping the news strategy across the team.
 I started my journalistic career while getting my degree in English Literature at the University of Warwick, where I also worked as Games Editor on the student newspaper, The Boar.
 Since then, I've run the news sections at PCGamesN and Kotaku UK, and also regularly contributed to PC Gamer.
 As you might be able to tell, PC is my platform of choice, so you can regularly find me playing League of Legends or Steam's latest indie hit.